and welcome once again to Faith and Philosophy. Today’s

 thinkers—I will not call them theologians—who wanted to

 justify their own heresy by giving what is the undoubted

 and traditional teaching of the Orthodox Church an

 conditioned “ism.”
 All St. Gregory did was to express

 the age-old teaching of the Church within the framework

 of the contemporary controversy over the nature of

 Hesychast methods of prayer.
-Behind all of the talk
+Behind all the talk

-about naval-gazing and seeing lights lay a fundamental
+about navel-gazing and seeing lights lies a fundamental

 distinction that Orthodox theologians have been making